amolenk/dapr-hands-on/Assignment04/step-by-step.md

 This is the receiving part done.
 Now you need to update the simulation so that it uses dapr pub/sub to send messages to the TrafficControl service.

-## Step 3: Publish messages from the Simulation
+## Step 3: Publish messages from the Simulation to the TrafficControl service

 1. Open the file `Assignment04/src/Simulation/Simulation.csproj` in VS Code.
 2. Remove the reference to `System.Net.Http` and replace it with a reference to 'Dapr.Client':